-“Empathy is an important element of any therapeutic relationship, and worth the investment of time and effort required to do it well and consistently,” Elliot and his coauthors write.
+“Empathy is an important element of any therapeutic relationship, and worth the investment of time and effort required to do it well and consistently,” Elliott and his coauthors write.

 Empathy as a therapist skill was a prominent feature of clinical training during the 60s and 70s after Carl Rogers’s popularization of the term in the 40s and 50s.
 Following these years, emphasis on empathy in clinical practice declined alongside the rise of a behavioral focus.
 However, there has been a recent resurrection of attention on empathy in scientific literature, research, and practice.
 This is marked by an explosion of research on empathy’s function as an essential variable in psychotherapy.